zz2liu/RnaSeq-HpcPipelines/README.md

 cd ~  #go to home, or just type cd cd <ins>drag a folder from your file manager</ins> #go to a local folder
 </pre>

-- moving things around: mv, cp, mkdir
+- moving things around: mkdir, mv, cp
 <pre>
 cd
 mkdir RnaseqTutorial